NikKowPHP/social-brain/chapters/chapter-8.md

 What came back was not an echo, but a wall.
 Jane's eyes narrowed.
 "What do you want me to say to that?" she asked, her voice flat.
 The sonar ping hadn't just failed to return; it had hit a defensive shield and disintegrated.
 The connection was worse than before.

 That night, Maria couldn't stop replaying the interaction.
 The protocol had failed. *Why?* Her first instinct was to blame Jane, but she forced herself to debug her own strategy.
-She realized her mistake: for a deep Sentinel profile like Jane, who is hyper-attuned to threats and hidden agendas, an unexpected offering of vulnerability from a superior isn't a signal of safety—it can be a **Certainty threat**.
+She realized her mistake: her own **Architect** brain had followed the protocol logically, but it had failed to account for the specific needs of Jane's **Sentinel** profile.
+For a deep Sentinel, who is hyper-attuned to threats and hidden agendas, an unexpected offering of vulnerability from a superior isn't a signal of safety—it can be a **Certainty threat**.
 It's an unpredictable move that raises the question, "What is this *really* about?"
 It can feel like a setup.

 **Attempt 2: The Correct Tool.**
 Maria realized she had used the wrong tool for the job.
 To connect with a Sentinel, you don't offer vulnerability; you demonstrate respect for their greatest strength: threat-detection.